jack8120/TechEd-201/Class-03.md

  (a + c) + b;
   ```

+The result would be 10 false dog.

 **Describe a real world example of when a conditional statement should be used in a JavaScript program.**

+Anywhere a simple this or that decision is to be made.
+If you want to get on the bus take your bus pass.
+If you want to make pizza then buy the ingredients.

 **Give an example of when a Loop is useful in JavaScript.**

+A loop is usefull to complete a repetative task with less effort.